pynvme/pynvme/README.md

 Qpair instance is created based on Controller instance.
 So, user creates qpair after the controller.
 In the other side, user should free qpair before the controller.
 But without explict code, Python may not do the job in right order.
 One of the mitigation solution is pytest fixture scope.
 User can define Controller fixture as session scope and Qpair as function.
 In the situation, qpair is always deleted before the controller.
 Admin qpair is managed by controller, so users do not need to create the admin qpair.

-In the progress of test, we can use rpc to monitor DUT's registers, qpair, buffer and etc.
+In the progress of test, we can use rpc to monitor DUT's registers, qpair, buffer and the cmdlog.
+The cmdlog traces each qpair's commands and status.
+Pynvme supports up to 16 qpairs and their cmdlogs.
 ```shell
 watch -n 1 sudo ./spdk/scripts/rpc.py get_nvme_controllers  # we use exised get_nvme_controllers rpc method to get all DUT information
 ```